zahid9579/Traffic-Management-App/README.md

---- TRAFFIC MANAGEMENT APP ----
+--- TRAFFIC MANAGEMENT APP ----             LIVE LINK :-  ( traffic-management-nlih91nag-zahid-ansaris-projects.vercel.app )

 📋 About the Project
 The Traffic Management App is a simple and interactive simulation of a traffic signal system.